- This event has passed.

 Providing an overview of Usona’s work will be Tura Patterson, senior director of strategic partnerships, and Dr. Charles Raison, Usona’s director of clinical and translational research and a UW-Madison psychiatrist.

-“We’ll hear how derivatives of psilocybin are producing clinical results that have already prompted a surge of investments and may, in time, lead to FDA-approved therapies,” said Tom Still, president of the Wisconsin Technology Council.
+“We’ll hear how derivatives of psilocybin are producing clinical results that have already prompted a surge of investments and may soon lead to FDA-approved therapies,” said Tom Still, president of the Wisconsin Technology Council.

 The Wisconsin Technology Council is the independent, non-profit science and technology adviser to the governor and Legislature, with events, publications and outreach that contribute to Wisconsin’s tech-based economy.
 To join, go to www.wisconsintechnologycouncil.com or call 608-442-7557.